 Joseph: Damn, those Nazis are impressive.
 How could they see through my female disguise?

-- In the manga version of Honoo No Alpen Rose, Jeudi crossdresses and cuts her hair to escape from the count, and a girl named Liesl hits on "him", and at some point in the manga, Lundi does this as well.
+- In the manga version of Honoo No Alpen Rose, Jeudi crossdresses and cuts her hair to escape from the Count, and a local girl named Liesl hits on "him" (and may be a bit enamoured with "her" even after finding out, and at some point in the manga, Leonhart does this as well.

 - German detective Nick Knatterton did this more than once.